abdullahmoh21/Glitchy-Compiler/README.md

 ## Glitches

 The Glitch feature introduces controlled unexpected behavior in the program whenever the function `glitch()` is called.
 This function triggers a game that tests users on their ability to debug and troubleshoot code.
-When a glitch is triggered, the program introduces a controlled glitches and runs the "glitched" code instead.
+When this function is **explicitly** called, the program introduces a controlled glitch and runs the "glitched" code instead.

 After execution, users are shown the output or error generated and are asked through multiple-choice questions (MCQs) to determine what happened.
 This encourages deeper understanding and problem-solving skills.
 Possible glitches include: